openshift/sippy/pkg/api/README.md

 # Sippy API

 Sippy has a simple REST API at `/api`.
 There is an older API available at `/json` as well, with a single endpoint that displays multiple reports.

 Note that where the responses include a top-level ID, these are synthetic and may change across API calls.
 These are only used by the frontend data tables.
 Other ID's when provided such as Bugzilla, Prow ID's, etc are accurate.

 ## Filtering and sorting

 ### Filtering

 The API's that support filtering, as indicated in their docs below, use a filtering format as follows.
-This corresponds to the filtering options used by Material UI's data tables, but are generally usable outside of them as well.
+The format is similar to the filtering options used by Material UI's data tables internally.

 An individual filter is JSON, in the following format: